 Welcome and Opening Remarks

 Alain Ratier (EUMETSAT) and Pascale Ultré-Guérard (SIT Chair) welcomed all participants attending the 2015 SIT Technical Workshop in person and via web-conferencing.
 Alain gave a brief update on activities at EUMETSAT, noting that the 4th Meteosat Second Generation satellite was launched in July 2015 and is undergoing commissioning.
-He also noted that EUMETSAT recently secured funding approval for their contribution to the joint Jason-CS mission supporting the objective securing continuity for global sea level observations.
+He also noted that EUMETSAT recently secured funding approval for their contribution to the joint Jason-CS mission which secures continuity for global sea level observations.

-Pascale reviewed the objectives of SIT Workshop, noting that the key outcome is preparation for discussion at CEOS Plenary:
+Pascale reviewed the objectives of the SIT Workshop, noting that this meeting focuses on detailed discussion of the progress of the virtual constellations and working groups and preparing key CEOS Plenary discussion points:

 Advancement of the CEOS Virtual Constellations (VCs) and Working Groups (WGs).